Notice of Pre-AIA or AIA Status

 mapping the identified current location of the customer to a floor plan of an environment;

-dynamically updating the desired delivery path, based on one or more of a current location of the customer, a current location of the drone, order information, or current traffic conditions of the floor plan, until the order is delivered to the moving customer;
+dynamically updating the desired delivery path, based on two or more of: the generated current location of the current location of the customer, a current location of the drone, order information, or current traffic conditions of the floor plan, until the order is delivered to the moving customer;

 communicating the mapped identified current location of the customer and the dynamically updated desired delivery path for the delivery of the order to the moving customer;